Aircoookie/WLED-Docs/docs/interfaces/json-api.md

 o3 | bool | Effect option 3.
 pal | 0 to info.palcount -1 | ID of the color palette or ~ to increment, ~- to decrement, or r for random.
 sel | bool | `true` if the segment is selected.
 Selected segments will have their state (color/FX) updated by APIs that don't support segments (e.g. UDP sync, HTTP API).
 If no segment is selected, the first segment (_id_:`0`) will behave as if selected.
 WLED will report the state of the first (lowest _id_) segment that is selected to APIs (HTTP, MQTT, Blynk...), or `mainseg` in case no segment is selected and for the UDP API.
-Live data is always applied to all LEDs regardless of segment configuration. rev | bool | Flips the segment, causing animations to change direction. on | bool | Turns on and off the individual segment. _(available since 0.10.0)_ bri | 0 to 255 | Sets the individual segment brightness _(available since 0.10.0)_ mi | bool | Mirrors the segment _(available since 0.10.2)_ cct | 0 to 255 _or_ 1900 to 10091 | White spectrum [color temperature](#cct-control) _(available since 0.13.0)_ lx | `BBBGGGRRR`: 0 - 100100100 | Loxone RGB value for primary color.
-Each color (`RRR`,`GGG`,`BBB`) is specified in the range from 0 to 100%. lx | `20bbbtttt`: 200002700 - 201006500 | Loxone brightness and color temperature values for primary color.
-Brightness `bbb` is specified in the range 0 to 100%. `tttt` defines the color temperature in the range from 2700 to 6500 Kelvin. (available since 0.11.0, not included in state response) ly | `BBBGGGRRR`: 0 - 100100100 | Loxone RGB value for secondary color.
-Each color (`RRR`,`GGG`,`BBB`) is specified in the range from 0 to 100%. ly | `20bbbtttt`: 200002700 - 201006500 | Loxone brightness and color temperature values for secondary color.
-Brightness `bbb` is specified in the range 0 to 100%. `tttt` defines the color temperature in the range from 2700 to 6500 Kelvin. _(available since 0.11.0, not included in state response)_ i | array | [Individual LED control](#per-segment-individual-led-control).
+Live data is always applied to all LEDs regardless of segment configuration. rev | bool | Flips the segment (in horizontal dimension for 2D set-up), causing animations to change direction. rY | bool | Flips the 2D segment in vertical dimension. _(available since 0.14.0)_ on | bool | Turns on and off the individual segment. _(available since 0.10.0)_ bri | 0 to 255 | Sets the individual segment brightness _(available since 0.10.0)_ mi | bool | Mirrors the segment (in horizontal dimension for 2D set-up) _(available since 0.10.2)_ mY | bool | Mirrors the 2D segment in vertical dimension. _(available since 0.14.0)_ tp | bool | Transposes a segment (swaps X and Y dimensions). _(available since 0.14.0)_ cct | 0 to 255 _or_ 1900 to 10091 | White spectrum [color temperature](#cct-control) _(available since 0.13.0)_ lx | `BBBGGGRRR`: 0 - 100100100 | Loxone RGB value for primary color.
+Each color (`RRR`,`GGG`,`BBB`) is specified in the range from 0 to 100%. _Only available if Loxone is compiled in._ lx | `20bbbtttt`: 200002700 - 201006500 | Loxone brightness and color temperature values for primary color.
+Brightness `bbb` is specified in the range 0 to 100%. `tttt` defines the color temperature in the range from 2700 to 6500 Kelvin. (available since 0.11.0, not included in state response) _Only available if Loxone is compiled in._ ly | `BBBGGGRRR`: 0 - 100100100 | Loxone RGB value for secondary color.
+Each color (`RRR`,`GGG`,`BBB`) is specified in the range from 0 to 100%. _Only available if Loxone is compiled in._ ly | `20bbbtttt`: 200002700 - 201006500 | Loxone brightness and color temperature values for secondary color.
+Brightness `bbb` is specified in the range 0 to 100%. `tttt` defines the color temperature in the range from 2700 to 6500 Kelvin. _(available since 0.11.0, not included in state response)_ _Only available if Loxone is compiled in._ i | array | [Individual LED control](#per-segment-individual-led-control).
 Not included in state response _(available since 0.10.2)_ frz | bool | freezes/unfreezes the current effect m12 | 0 to 4 [map1D2D.count] | Setting of segment field 'Expand 1D FX'.
 (0: Pixels, 1: Bar, 2: Arc, 3: Corner) si | 0 to 3 | Setting of the sound simulation type for audio enhanced effects.
-(0: 'BeatSin', 1: 'WeWillRockYou', 2: '10_3', 3: '14_3') (_as of 0.14.0-b1, there are these 4 types defined_)
+(0: 'BeatSin', 1: 'WeWillRockYou', 2: '10_3', 3: '14_3') (_as of 0.14.0-b1, there are these 4 types defined_) fxdef | bool | Forces loading of effect defaults (speed, intensity, etc) from effect [metadata](#effect-metadata). _(available since 0.14.0)_ set | 0 to 3 | Assigns group or set ID  to segment (not to be confused with *grouping*).
+Visual aid only (helps in UI). _(available since 0.14.0)_ rpt | bool | Flag to repeat current segment settings by creating segments until all available LEDs are included in automatically created segments or maximum segments reached.
+Will also toggle *reverse* on every *even* segment. _(available since 0.13.0)_

 #### Info object